jas-st/curvy_bachelor/README.md

 # curvy_bachelor
 A function plotter with in built educational game and simple GUI.
+A bachelor project for programming class.

+The aim of our project was to write a curve discussion program.
+The user should be able to display a function graphically by entering it.
+Furthermore, the user should receive additional information about the function by pressing buttons.
+Specifically, we wanted to deal with extreme values, zero points and derivative functions during programming.
+On the one hand, it should serve as a simple means of obtaining information on certain functions.
+On the other hand, it should also be usable as an exercise programme for students.
+We therefore wanted to integrate a game into the programme in addition to the function calculator.
+This should test the knowledge of the curve discussion.